 Fee-free checking accounts with online banks work in largely the same way as traditional checking accounts work and work just the same with Apple Pay or Google Pay.

 These banks have individual routing numbers and account numbers, just like traditional banks.
 You can even link your direct deposit to issue your paychecks to your new free account.
+When you link your direct deposits to our RoarMoney account, you’ll get your paycheck up to 2 days early.
 You can set up your deposits and withdrawals through the bank’s website or app.
 You may also be able to link outside bank accounts online or through the app as well.
 This makes withdrawals and deposits simple.

 When you need to use an ATM, you’ll follow the same process as you would with a paid checking account.
 Use your debit card, enter your unique PIN and withdraw your cash.
 The only difference?
 You won’t have to pay a service fee.

-Features to Look for in a Free Checking Account
+Features to Look for in a Low-Fee or Free Checking Account

-Ready to get started and open a free checking account?
+Ready to get started and open a low-fee or free checking account?
 Here are some of the features you should look for when you choose a bank, and MoneyLion offers all of these.

 - No account minimums.
 Even if you’re a great financial planner, you can sometimes run a bit short on cash.
 Look for a bank that doesn’t have a minimum account balance.